ervandew/eclim/src/doc/content/vim/common/project.rst

     When non 0, the path of the current file will be expanded in the project tree when the project tree window is opened.

+  .. _g\:EclimProjectTreePathEcho:

+  - **g:EclimProjectTreePathEcho** (Default: 1)

+    When non 0, the root relative path of the node under the cursor will be echoed as you move the cursor around.

   .. _g\:EclimProjectTreeSharedInstance:

   - **g:EclimProjectTreeSharedInstance** (Default: 0)